 SUPERPOWER 4: Reverses prediabetes and Type 2 Diabetes (through improved Insulin resistance)

 Every time you eat sugar or too much protein, your body releases insulin.

-Insulin basically stuffs sugar in cells to store it for a later use.
+Insulin basically stuffs sugar in cells to store it for later use.

-Fat, on the other hand, has a very minimal, if any, effect on insulin levels
+Fat, on the other hand, has a very minimal, if any, the effect on insulin levels

-With long term exposure to insulin (from too much carbohydrates or too much protein), it makes your cells resistant, requiring more and more insulin to achieve the same effect.
+With long term exposure to insulin (from too many carbohydrates or too much protein), it makes your cells resistant, requiring more and more insulin to achieve the same effect.

 Kind of like the boy who cries wolf.
-First few times, everyone rushes to see what the issue is.
+The first few times, everyone rushes to see what the issue is.

 After a while, you’re like…oh THIS again.
 Le yawn.